 (Click to enlarge the pic if necessary)

-Telescopes under 80mm may just show three stars, that's not bad...
+Telescopes under 80mm may just show three of the four stars, that's not bad...
 The fourth is closer and can be much fainter than the other two.
 (Variable brightness!)
 As long as you don't just see one blob, it's on the right track.

 Don't forget, there are nights of good seeing and awfully turbulent nights - Don't write off a telescope until you have tested it on several different nights!
 Give it a chance.